Heinemann African Writers Series

 Heinemann has published professional resources for teachers for more than four decades.
 Starting in 1962, Heinemann Publishing debuted its African Writers Series with Chinua Achebe’s novel Things Fall Apart.
 Since its inception, the series has presented notable works of African literature to a global audience.
 This collection features such groundbreaking authors as Chinua Achebe, Ngũgĩ wa Thiong'o, Ferdinand Oyono, Bessie Head, and more.

 Published in 1967 by Kenyan writer Ngũgĩ wa Thiong'o (who also published under the name James Ngugi), A Grain of Wheat takes place in Kenya on the brink of its Uhuru (independence from British colonial rule) in December 1963.
-The novel considers the effects of British rule on several residents of the fictional village of Thabai, many of whom suffered enormously after the real life rebellion by the Mau Mau, or the Kenya Land and...
+The historical fiction novel considers the effects of British rule on several residents of the fictional village of Thabai, many of whom suffered enormously after the real-life rebellion by the Mau Mau, or the Kenya Land...
 Read A Grain of Wheat Summary

 Chinua Achebe’s 1964 novel Arrow of God portrays an Ibo leader as he confronts the British administrators and missionaries in his town.
 The text, Achebe’s third novel, is part of a series of books called The African Trilogy.
 Arrow of God won the first ever Jock Campbell/New Statesman prize for African Literature.The novel focuses on Ezeulu, who is the High Priest of Ulu.
 Ulu is the most important deity in the town of Umuaro, and...
 Read Arrow of God Summary

-The novel God’s Bits of Wood, by Ousmane Sembène, is based on actual events surrounding the Senegalese railway workers strike of 1947 and depicts the impact of the poverty and racism endured by the railway workers and their families.
-The book is set in both Senegal and Mali.
-Oppressed by the French colonial railway administrators, the railway workers union seeks to obtain family allowances and pension benefits.
-The lives of various extended families residing in...
-Read God's Bits Of Wood Summary
+God’s Bits of Wood (1960) by Ousmane Sembène is a novel based on actual events surrounding the Senegalese railway workers strike of 1947 and depicts the impact of the poverty and racism endured by the railway workers and their families.
+Sembène (1923-2007) was a self-educated native of Senegal.
+While living in Dakar as a young man, he was drafted into the French army; subsequently, he relocated to France, joined the Communist Party, and became a...
+Read God’s Bits of Wood Summary

 Houseboy (1956) is a riveting narrative by Ferdinand Oyono.
 Though shorter in length than most novels, Houseboy addresses the weighty topic of colonization and its effects on the native population of Cameroon.
 More specifically, Oyono’s story delves into the life of Toundi Ondoua, a young rural African man whose life is changed when he decides to shrug off his African village and enter the world of white Europeans in the city of Dangan.
 What transpires...
 Read Houseboy Summary

-In Maru (1971), author Bessie Head confronts deeply held prejudice toward the Masarwa people of Botswana.
+In Maru (1971), author Bessie Head, also known for When Rain Clouds Gather (1968) and A Question of Power (1973), confronts deeply held prejudice toward the Masarwa people of Botswana.
 Considered sub-human by most citizens of Botswana, the Masarwa people pursue an untenable and desperate existence within Botswana society.
 Living off the land, the Masarwa wander from place to place in the bush, scavenging food and water in a subsistence lifestyle.
-The name “Masarwa” itself is an insult, being roughly equivalent to the term “nigger” in English (6).Margaret’s Masarwa...
+The name “Masarwa” itself...
 Read Maru Summary

 Midaq Alley (1947) is a historical realist novel by Egyptian writer Naguib Mahfouz, the 1988 Nobel Prize laureate in Literature.
 In this work, Mahfouz addresses the changes taking place in Egyptian society of the 1940s.
 The book tells the story of a group of neighbors living in Midaq Alley, a bustling market street, in the poor quarter of Cairo’s historic city center.
 The story is set at the end of World War II, during Britain’s...
 Read Midaq Alley Summary